Exclusive-Amazon to proactively remove more content that violates rules from cloud service -sources By Reuters - Up News Info

 By Sheila Dang

-(Reuters) – Amazon.com Inc (NASDAQ:) plans to take a more proactive approach to determine what types of content violate its cloud service policies, such as rules against promoting violence, and enforce its removal, according to two sources, a move likely to renew debate about how much power tech companies should have to restrict free speech.
+(Reuters) -Amazon.com Inc plans to take a more proactive approach to determine what types of content violate its cloud service policies, such as rules against promoting violence, and enforce its removal, according to two sources, a move likely to renew debate about how much power tech companies should have to restrict free speech.

 It could turn Amazon, the leading cloud service provider worldwide with 40% market share according to research firm Gartner (NYSE:), into one of the world’s most powerful arbiters of content allowed on the internet, experts say.